Welcome

 SUSAN SCHNEIDER shrub, brilliant yellow-changing-to-red in sprays, many trophies

-SUSAN'S SISTER more intense colors in smaller sprays, vigorous floribunda
+SUSAN'S SISTER more intense colors in smaller sprays, vigorous floribunda SOLD OUT

 WEE BUTTERFLIES (R.jerabekii) prolific pink/white polyantha, comes true from seed SOLD OUT